Duties will include:

 Please see the website for more information www.stubbingcourttraining.com

-Progression to an advanced apprenticeship upon completion.
+Progression onto an advanced apprenticeship upon completion.

 You will be working outside and often at weekends.
 Working with horses can be physically demanding so a level of fitness is required.

 The hours of work will be agreed with the employer and the weekly pay will be in accordance with the hours worked.
-You may be asked to start early e.g. 07:00 or finish late e.g. 19:00 and some weekend work being involved, but this will be agreed with the employer
+You may be asked to start early e.g. 07:00 or finish late e.g. 19:00 and some weekend work being involved, but this will be agreed with the employer.

 World class training and online learning available for all apprentices.